 Print media is not dead – in fact it’s making a comeback.
-Well, to be honest, it never really went away.
-With digital taking over, many people would have you believe that there is no place for print anymore.
-Actually, it’s quite the opposite.
+With the impact of technology on print media and with digital taking over, many people would have you believe that there’s now no place for print.
+However, it’s quite the opposite.
 As pretty much everything in our lives is internet based, more and more brands are reviving print media, with the most popular types of print still including newspapers, newsletters and magazines.

 The print industry is simply evolving.
 It’s taking shape into something different to suit the needs of the ever-changing, ever-demanding media landscape.